Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 I deliberately call out developments or solutions.
 This should only relate to strategic solutions and projects.
 Most items should be small enough to avoid the ARB and the ARB should encourage local decision-making over trying to centralise decisions.
 If a decision has to be made centrally, then it should be infrequent and have a broad effect.

-Once established, a Monthly or Quarterly format should be sufficient to maintain a manageable level of governance.

 The board meeting should follow a standard approach for such a meeting, to ensure people are comfortable and familiar with it.
 Frameworks such as COBIT can provide some guidance.
 Here is a suggestion for an initial format:

 * The ARB Meets Monthly and also in response to nominated events (PI Planning, annual review, etc.)